CaioJrVS/Studies/docker/docker.md

-The container runs an image and all the data stored to the container is gonna be missed when the container is removed, just because the container has its own operating system and so it's own file system and when we save something into it and thenn the container is removed, so is the content insed of it.
+The container runs an image and all the data stored to the container is gonna be missed when the container is removed, just because the container has its own operating system and so it's own file system and when we save something into it and then the container is removed, so is the content inside of it.

 The solution to this is the Volume, we map a folder inside the container to one of our own Operating System so when the container is removed we keep the data